agni-datta/csLaTeX/README.md

 ```

 No global installation or `texmf` tree manipulation required.
 Each package directory contains a `README.md` with full documentation, all options, the complete API, and caveats.

+### Language and Encoding Policy

+csLaTeX packages do not select document languages.
+Packages that need Babel load it as `\RequirePackage{babel}` without language options; choose languages through the document class options or by loading `babel` explicitly before the csLaTeX package.
+Input encoding and font encoding are likewise document-level decisions.

 ### Typical use cases